 Barbara Core Manager

 Press any key to exit

+To register the new Core instance, scan the QR or open the URL in a browser.
 The <barbara-id> uniquely identifies this Core instance inside the Barbara Platform.

-Managing an existing Barbara Core instance
+Managing an existing Core instance

+Barbara Core Manager